mirego/trikot/documentation/DISPATCH_QUEUES.md

 }
 ```

+### OperationDispatchQueue
+- Dispatch queue for background operations.
+Number of threads depends on the platform implementation and the number of processors

+### SerialDispatchQueue
+- Special queue that ensure than operation will be executed sequentially.
+Will be executed synchronously if no operation are currently running.

+### Default provided queues
 By default, trikot provide those dispatch queues available trough the Configuration object
 * Configuration.publisherExecutionDispatchQueue -> Default queue used by `ExecutablePublisher` to execute code
 * Configuration.serialSubscriptionDispatchQueue -> Single not shared thread useful to subscribe concurrently to publishers.

+### Note on using coroutines
-*Note on using coroutines*: Use the following code to run ExecutablePublisher on coroutines instead of threads
+The following code runs ExecutablePublisher on coroutines instead of threads

 ```kotlin
 class MyCoroutineDispatcher(val context: CoroutineContext = Dispatchers.unconfined): DispatchQueue, CoroutineScope {